nicolaschotard/stackyter/README.rst

 Introduction
 ------------

-LSST stack + Jupyter -> stackyter

-This script will allow you to run a jupyter notebook (or lab) at CC-IN2P3 while displaying it localy in your local brower.
+This script will allow you to run a jupyter notebook (or lab) on a distant server (initialy at CC-IN2P3) while displaying it localy in your local brower.

-It is mainly intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python, but can be use for other purposes that need an anaconda environment.
+It was initialy intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python (in a ``stack`` or a DESC environment), but can be use for other purposes that need a Jupyter environment.

-It can also be used by any CC-IN2P3 users thanks to the ``--mysetup`` option, allowing a personal environment to be setup when the session is starting (and thus ignoring the LSST environment). **Caveat:**
+It can now be used in the following mode:

+- For LSST/DESC members:

+  - LSST stack environment: using the ``--vstack`` option.
+  - DESC catalogs environment using the ``--desc`` option
+  - Your personal setup using the ``--mysetup`` option

+- For all users:

+  - With your personal setup using the ``--mysetup`` option
+  - On any host (not only CC-IN2P3) using the ``--host`` option.

-Jupyter must be available in your personal environment for this script to be useful.
+**Caveat:** Jupyter must be available for this script to work.

+For *historical reasons*: LSST stack + Jupyter -> stackyter

 Installation
 ------------